Dog Behaviorist or Fraud?

 If you're looking for a real, legitimate, credentialed behaviorist, you'll probably have to travel a bit.
 There are 2 in Washington State - one in the Tacoma area and one in Vancouver.
 Click here to see the directory.
 The closest veterinary behaviorists to Spokane are in Portland, Oregon.
 Click here to find a veterinary behaviorist near you.

 So if someone is marketing themselves as a behaviorist, ask about their credentials.
 Legit behaviorist credentials in the United States are ACAAB or CAAB.
 If those letters aren't after their name, they're probably not behaviorists.
 Ask where they went to graduate school.
-Be an informed consumer - your dog depends on it.
+Be an informed consumer.

 Previous